IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 If States are to meet their obligations of equality and non-discrimination on the basis of sex, it is necessary to explicitly identify States' obligations to men and boys.

-Achieving equal enjoyment of rights between women and men requires thoroughly understanding women's and men's experiences of discrimination and inequality.
-Discrimination and inequality is not static, new forms can arise, so States need to continually monitor women's and men's human rights.[^7]

 ## Government obligations to men and boys
 States that have ratified internation human rights treaties have agreed to be legally bound by them.
 The *International Covenant on Civil and Political Rights* specifically recognises the rights of men and boys in Articles 2 and 3.
 Article 2 requires States to ensure all the rights to all individuals without discrimination based on sex, and Article 3 requires States to ensure equal enjoyment of rights for men and women.